h1ds/h1ds/doc/index.rst

 Welcome
 =======

-H1DS  is  a  an  extensible  web interface  designed  for  data  from magnetically confined plasma experiments.
+H1DS  is  an  extensible  web interface  designed  for  data  from magnetically confined plasma experiments.

 Contents: